 Options granted to directors, employees and consultants, other than consultants engaged in investors relations activities, will vest fully upon the expiry of the TSX-V hold period of four months from the award date, unless otherwise approved by the relevant regulatory authorities.
-Options granted to employees in investors relations activities will vest in stages over a minimum period of 12 months with no more than one-quarter of the options vesting in any three month period.
+Options granted to employees in investors relations activities will vest in stages over a minimum period of 12 months with no more than one-quarter of the options vesting in any three-month period.

-During the year ended February 28, 2023, 30,000 stock options were exercised at weighted average price of \$0.08 per common share for total proceeds of \$2,400.
+During the year ended February 29, 2024, 510,000 stock options were exercised with a weighted average price of \$0.10 per common share for total proceeds of \$51,000.

-During the year ended February 28, 2022, 670,000 stock options were exercised at a weighted average price of \$0.17 per common share for total proceeds of \$113,400.
+During the year ended February 28, 2023, 30,000 stock options were exercised with a weighted average price of \$0.08 per common share for total proceeds of \$2,400.

-Notes to the Consolidated Financial Statements For the Years Ended February 28, 2023 and 2022 (Expressed in Canadian Dollars)
+Notes to the Consolidated Financial Statements For the Years Ended February 29, 2024 and February 28, 2023 (Expressed in Canadian Dollars)